vv19/instant_policy/README.md

 Every robot (and its user) uses different controllers and gets observations in different ways.
 In `deployment.py`, we provide examples of how to use Instant Policy for deployment on any robotic manipulator using parallel-jaw gripper.
 Plug in your controller, get observations in a form of segmented point clouds, end-effector poses and gripper states, and you are all set!
+Note that in our experiments, we found that two depth cameras placed around the scene worked well.

 ## Training and Fine-tuning